junkdog/term-webgl2/README.md

-## WebGL2 Terminal Renderer
+## beamterm - A WebGL2 Terminal Renderer

-A high-performance terminal rendering system for web browsers, targeting sub-millisecond render times.
+A high-performance terminal rendering system for web browsers, targeting sub-millisecond render times. **beamterm** is a terminal renderer, not a full terminal emulator - it handles the display layer while you provide the terminal logic.

 ## Key Features